Is There A Doctor Aboard? Medical Emergencies In The Clouds

 NEAL CONAN, HOST:

 Is there a doctor onboard?
 Dr. Celine Gounder has heard that page from a flight attendant five times, three of those cases turned out to be genuine emergencies - dangerously low blood pressure, dehydration, chest pains.
 In an article for The Atlantic, she describes attending patients whose medical histories are a mystery with problems completely outside her specialty, with limited resources, little or no backup and with a responsibility to decide whether to advise the crew to make an emergency landing.
-If you have responded to a health emergency on an aircraft, call, tell us your story, 800-989-8255.
-Email us: talk@npr.org.
-You can also join the conversation on our website, that's at npr.org, click on TALK OF THE NATION.
 Dr. Celine Gounder joins us now from our bureau in New York.
 Good of you to be with us today.

 DR. CELINE GOUNDER: Thank you, Neal.